Testsigma

 • InvalidCookieDomainException: If you are trying to add the cookie for an invalid URL or domain, then this exception is thrown

-• InvalidCoordinatesException: This exception is self-explanatory and happens when you specify the invalid coordinates to perform a specific operation.
+• InvalidCoordinatesException: This exception is self-explanatory and happens when you specify invalid coordinates to perform a specific operation.

-• InvalidSessionIdException: If the session isn’t active or the session is terminated, then Selenium considers the session id invalid and throws the InvalidSessionIdException.
+• InvalidSessionIdException: If the session isn’t active or the session is terminated, then Selenium considers the session ID invalid and throws the InvalidSessionIdException.

 • InvalidElementStateException: When Selenium cannot complete the command on a specified element, then the InvalidElementStateException is thrown

 • InvalidSwitchToTargetException: Selenium allows you to switch to different tabs, windows, or frames.
-If you specify wrong arguments, then Selenium throws this exception.
+If you specify the wrong arguments, then Selenium throws this exception.

 • NoSuchAttributeException: If you are trying to access the element with an attribute, however, due to various reasons, that attribute is not available, this exception is raised.

-• NoSuchCookieException: If Selenium cannot match the cookie in the user-specified path then this exception is thrown.
+• NoSuchCookieException: If Selenium cannot match the cookie in the user-specified path, then this exception is thrown.

-• UnsupportedCommandException: This exception occurs when the remote webDriver sends invalid commands.
+• UnsupportedCommandException: This exception occurs when the remote WebDriver sends invalid commands.

-Handling Exception in Selenium
+Handling Exceptions in Selenium

 Exceptions are quite common in Selenium; if it is not handled properly, then the automation tests can give you false failures or wrong results.